 When starting a new activity, you may feel inclined to go all or nothing.
 Brave as that is, it’s more likely to cause you to stumble.
 Piling on too much too fast makes the task that much more difficult.
 It can also work to dissuade you if you do fail as you’ll see it as a much more difficult task than it needs to be.
 If you’re aiming big because that’s your ultimate goal, then great, there’s no reason you should abandon that, but it’s not a race to get there.
 Start small and build on it as it becomes more routine.
 It’s a much simpler and accessible way to making a new habit stick.

 As mentioned before, temptations will be a pretty big hurdle to overcome.
 When you’re trying to give up a certain kind of food, it might seem doable at the moment, but then you see commercials for your favorite burger joint and your friends are going out to eat, and suddenly it’s not so easy anymore.
-You’re going to miss those things that were easier but stood in the way of where you wanted to get to.
+You’re going to miss those things that were easier but stood in the way of your goal.
 To help fight back against temptations, find replacements for those things you’ll miss.
 Instead of going out to Happy Hour with your friends, get coffee with them. instead of watching television, read a book.
-Simple swaps can distract you as the temptation inevitably start to fade.
+Simple swaps can distract you as the temptation inevitably starts to fade.

 Keep your eye on the prize.

 No matter what methods you use to establish your new habit, it won’t be easy.
 You’ll probably want to quit at one point or another.
 In these instances, the only thing you can do is remind yourself why you’re doing this in the first place.
 What will you gain from having this habit become a part of your routine?
 The reward is why we do these types of things and a healthier lifestyle is a pretty good reward.
 You can be specific with your rewards to, or give yourself your won reward as motivation – though nothing that will undo your progress.
 We all need that little kick every once in a while to keep moving forward, you can need to figure out where the kick is coming from.